-Bringing forward-thinking solutions to Phoenix’s urban fabric, Edward Jensen has been hailed as one of central-city Phoenix’s leading thinkers.
-He is the head of Edward Jensen urban productions, whose work helps individuals and organizations advance our community with an emphasis on technology design, arts, and the urban form.
-Past major initiatives of the firm have included The Downtown Phoenix Podcast, a critically acclaimed program that created spacious and intelligent conversation on issues important to urban civics, as well as other urban design projects, political campaigns, and major downtown initiatives.
+A dedicated champion for urban causes and midtown Phoenix, Edward Jensen has been hailed as one of central-city Phoenix’s leading thinkers.
+He is the head of his eponymous firm, Edward Jensen urban productions, whose work helps individuals and organizations advance our community with an emphasis on technology design, arts, and the urban form.
+Past major initiatives of the firm have included The Downtown Phoenix Podcast, a critically acclaimed program that created spacious and intelligent conversation on issues important to urban civics, as well as other urban design projects, political campaigns, and major central-city initiatives.

 Current civic engagements and appointments include serving as a Commissioner of the City of Phoenix Arts & Culture Commission.
 Past engagements include serving as President of the Board of Directors of the Midtown Neighborhood Association and a Commissioner of the City of Phoenix Arts & Culture Commission.
 He is a 2011 alumnus of Arizona State University, having graduated with honors in Urban and Metropolitan Studies from the School of Public Affairs and a recipient of Outstanding Service and Outstanding Student Leader awards.